 When is a repeat colonoscopy performed?

-If the doctor is dissatisfied with the results of the examination of the bowel loops (residual feces or other obstructions interfere with the examination), he may suggest that you undergo a second colonoscopy.
-If there are insurmountable obstacles in the path of the endoscope, as a rule, an air contrast study (barium enema) or virtual colonoscopy is used - when the intestines are examined using a multislice computed tomograph.
+If the doctor is dissatisfied with the results of the examination of the intestinal loops (the study is hampered by residual feces or other obstacles), he may suggest a repeat colonoscopy.
+If insurmountable obstacles stand in the way of the endoscope, as a rule, air contrast study(barium enema) or virtual colonoscopy - when the intestines are examined using a multislice computed tomograph.

 After the procedure

-After the end of the examination, it takes about an hour for the patient to begin to recover.
-It is advisable that family members, friends or relatives take him home, as it will be possible to completely get rid of the effects of taking a sedative drug only by the end of the day.
-In this state, it is highly undesirable to get behind the wheel on your own or engage in activities that require concentration.
+After the examination is completed, it takes about an hour for the patient to begin to regain consciousness.
+It is advisable that family members, friends or relatives take him home, since it will be possible to completely get rid of the effects of taking a sedative drug only at the end of the day.
+In this state, it is extremely undesirable to drive independently or engage in activities that require concentration.

 general information

-• take a biopsy;
+• take a biopsy sample;

-• remove polyps or connective tissue strands;
+• remove polyps or connective tissue cords;

 • remove foreign objects;